 According to ABC News, some experts say misogyny is a part of the problem.
 Tragically, one judge’s son was murdered.
 Now Judge Esther Salas fights for better protection for judges who are doing their jobs.

-But it’s not just the judges who have to worry about their safety and the safety of their loved ones. the safety of judges can affect you even if you have nothing to do with the legal system.
+But it’s not solely judges who have to worry about their safety and the safety of their loved ones.
+The safety of judges can affect you even if you have nothing to do with the legal system.

 Why?
 Without judges faithfully and impartially discharging their duties under the Constitution and the laws of the United States, there is no justice.
 Oath-breakers give bad actors a free pass to keep doing whatever they were doing, and society can devolve into chaos.

-To wit, fake news and threats against ethical judges must not be tolerated in a civilized society.
+To wit, fake news and threats against judges must not be tolerated in a civilized society.
 It must not be tolerated by anyone.

 Solution.
 The Rapid Response Guide to Fake News, Misleading Statements, and Unjust Criticism of the Judiciary and How to Legal